 Cashier Interview Questions

-They also are charged with accepting manufacturer and company gift cards and coupons and record these transactions by paper or computer.
-At times they will need to communicate with a manager to override any items that are not ringing up correctly or address customer complaints.
+They also are charged with accepting manufacturer and company gift cards and coupons and recording these transactions by paper or computer.
+At times, they will need to communicate with a manager to override any items that are not ringing up correctly or address customer complaints.
 They must also keep their work area clean and presentable.

 Cashier responsibilities may include: